Universeum is transforming to meet the needs of society and give more value to more people. We are building the

 Universeum’s investments all takes place in close collaboration with academia, industry and society.
 The development of our content, from learning environments to programmes, is made possible by donations and partnerships.
 Together we make a difference.

 Visualization Dome.
-On the roof of Universeum, we are planning to have a spherical dome with absolutely world-class visualization technology.
+On the roof of Universeum, we are building a spherical dome with absolutely world-class visualization technology.
 The dome will become a shared vehicle for 150 visitors on a voyage into genuine research data.
 We will go on expeditions out into the universe, into the microcosmos and back into history in order to understand how the world works.
-Technology and productions are being made possible through an anniversary donation from the Knut and Alice Wallenberg Foundation to five Swedish centres of science in the national Wisdome project.
+Technology and productions are being made possible through an donation from Knut and Alice Wallenberg Foundation to five Swedish science centres in the national Wisdome project.

-Stena Visualization Lab.
+Visualization Lab.
 In a visualization lab that will be unique in the world, people will have access to scientific data using the very latest visualization technology.
 The lab will allow people to create their own expeditions into the data, like a research explorer in search of questions and answers about, for example, space, the climate or urban development.
-The Stena Visualization Lab has been developed in close collaboration with Visualization Center C and with support from the Sten A Olsson Foundation for Research and Communication.
+The Visualization Lab has been developed in close collaboration with Visualization Center C and with support from the Sten A Olsson Foundation for Research and Communication.